kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 A freshly created filesystem is also a subvolume, called *top-level*, internally has an id 5.
 This subvolume cannot be removed or replaced by another subvolume.
-This is also the subvolume that will be mounted by default, unless the default subvolume has been changed (see :command:`btrfs subvolume set-default`).
+This is also the subvolume that will be mounted by default, unless the default subvolume has been changed (see :ref:`btrfs subvolume set-default<man-subvolume-set-default>`).

 A snapshot is a subvolume like any other, with given initial content.
 By default, snapshots are created read-write.
 File modifications in a snapshot